curl/everything-curl/http/redirects.md

 ## JavaScript redirects

-The modern web is full of JavaScript and as you know, JavaScript is a language and a full run time that allows code to execute in the browser when visiting web sites.
+The modern web is full of JavaScript and as you know, JavaScript is a language and a full runtime that allows code to execute in the browser when visiting web sites.

 JavaScript also provides means for it to instruct the browser to move on to